openwfm/wrf-sfire-docs/docs/updates.md

 * All nodes are currently draining and no jobs can start on them to prepare for maintenance tomorrow.

+* Node math-alderaan-c06 is down and being sent for repair.

 ### 2024/03/18

 * **3pm Alderaan maintenance completed**.  math-alderaan-c[02,14] are still draining and will have their heat envelope reset when they and I become available at the same time. math-alderaan-c06 has a bad memory board and will be down until fixed.
 All other nodes are available.
 Please let me know if you note anything odd.